adriaan-vd-graaf/genome_integration/README.md

 Which will show MR-link output for a simulation scenario where the exposure is not causal to the outcome.
 Results will be in the `no_causal_effect_example.txt` file.

-If you want to permute these results, you can do so by adding the `--permute` flag to the command, which will take some extra runtime.

 Running the command below will run MR-link with a causal effect.